ahu-bioinf-lab/MOMO-master/README.md

 - [cddd](https://github.com/jrwnter/cddd)
   - Notice: You need download the pre-trained encoder-decoder CDDD model to mapping molecules between SMILES and continuous vectors.
 The link is also provided on [cddd](https://drive.google.com/file/d/1ccJEclD1dxTNTUswUvIVygqRQSawUCnJ/view?usp=sharing)

+###The properties are evaluated by MOSES, the file of MOSES should be download.

 ### Installing
 - python=3.6